peteroupc/peteroupc.github.io/colorgen.md

 <a id=RGB_Colors_and_the_0_1_Format></a>
 ### RGB Colors and the 0-1 Format
-In an RGB color space, an _RGB color_ consists of three components.
-Given `color`, which is an RGB color&mdash;
+In an RGB color space, an _RGB color_ consists of three components in the following order, namely&mdash;
-- `color[0]` is the color's red component,
+- a `red` component,
-- `color[1]` is the color's green component, and
+- a `green` component, and
-- `color[2]` is the color's blue component,
+- a `blue` component,

-and each component is 0 or greater and 1 or less, where lighter colors have higher-valued components in general.
+and each component is 0 or greater and 1 or less.
 (The term **0-1 format** will be used in this document to describe this format.
 All RGB colors in this document are in the 0-1 format unless noted otherwise.)

-Some RGB colors also contain an alpha component, expressed as `color[3]` (the fourth item in `color`) and being 0 or greater and 1 or less, where 0 means fully transparent and 1 means fully opaque.
+Some RGB colors also contain a fourth component, called the _alpha_ component, which is 0 greater and 1 or less, where 0 means fully transparent and 1 means fully opaque.
 Such RGB colors are called _RGBA colors_ in this document.
 RGB colors without an alpha component are generally considered to be fully opaque (and to have an implicit alpha component of 1).

 **Note:** An RGB color&mdash;
 - is white, black, or a shade of gray (_achromatic_) if it has equal red, green, and blue components, and